This slow cooker Thai Chicken Soup is packed with complex, delicious flavors that you add from ingredients found at your local supermarket.

 - 2- 14oz. cans coconut milk, divided (Do not put both in at beginning of recipe.
 See instructions)

 - 3 whole carrots, peeled and sliced ¼ inch thick

 - 10 cilantro stems, tied together with twine

 - Salt and pepper, to taste

 - 8 ounces white mushrooms, trimmed and sliced thin

-- Microwave onions, garlic, ginger, and oil in bowl, stirring occasionally; until onions are softened, about 5 minutes; transfer to slow cooker.
+- Microwave 2 minced onions, 6 minced garlic, 2 Tablespoons ginger, and 1 Tablespoon oil in bowl, stirring occasionally; until onions are softened, about 5 minutes; transfer to slow cooker.

-- Stir broth, 1 can coconut milk, grated lemon, carrots, 1 tablespoon fish sauce, and cilantro stems into slow cooker.
+- Stir 4 cups broth, 1 can coconut milk, grated lemon, 3 sliced carrots, 1 Tablespoon fish sauce, and 10 tied cilantro stems into slow cooker.
 Season chicken with salt and pepper and nestle into slow cooker.
 Cover and cook until chicken is tender, 4 to 6 hours on low.

 - Transfer chicken to cutting board, let cool slightly, then shred into bite-sized pieces using two forks to pull the chicken apart.
 Discard cilantro stems.
 Do not return chicken to soup just yet.

-- Stir in mushrooms, cover, and cook on high for 15 minutes.
-Microwave remaining can of coconut milt in bowl until hot, about 3 minutes, then whisk in remaining 2 tablespoons fish sauce, lime juice, sugar and curry paste to dissolve.
+- Stir in 8 ounces mushrooms, cover, and cook on high for 15 minutes.
+Microwave remaining 1 can coconut milk in bowl until hot, about 3 minutes, then whisk in remaining 2 Tablespoons fish sauce, 3 Tablespoons lime juice, 1 Tablespoon sugar and 2 teaspoons curry paste to dissolve.